DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 Conversely, if you're using Visual Studio version other than 2013, the version number will need to be changed accordingly.

-If `cmake` has finished without errors, go to the build directory and open the `PrusaSlicer.sln` solution file in Visual Studio.
+If `cmake` has finished without errors, go to the build directory and open the `WaspSlicer.sln` solution file in Visual Studio.
 Before building, make sure you're building the right project (use one of those starting with `PrusaSlicer_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
 When unsure, choose _Release_.
 Note that you won't be able to build a _Debug_ variant against a _Release_-only dependencies package.

 #### Installing using the `INSTALL` project

-PrusaSlicer can be run from the Visual Studio or from Visual Studio's build directory (`src\Release` or `src\Debug`), but for longer-term usage you might want to install somewhere using the `INSTALL` project.
+WaspSlicer can be run from the Visual Studio or from Visual Studio's build directory (`src\Release` or `src\Debug`), but for longer-term usage you might want to install somewhere using the `INSTALL` project.
-By default, this installs into `C:\Program Files\PrusaSlicer`.
+By default, this installs into `C:\Program Files\WaspSlicer`.
 To customize the install path, use the `-DCMAKE_INSTALL_PREFIX=<path of your choice>` when invoking `cmake`.

 ### Building from the command line